Scoliosis is where the spine twists and curves to the side.

-- the ribs sticking out on one side
+- the ribs sticking out on 1 side

 - clothes not fitting well

 Some people with scoliosis may also have back pain.
-This tends to be more common in adults with the condition.
+This is usually more common in adults with the condition.

-See your GP if you think you or your child has scoliosis.
-It's unlikely that there's anything seriously wrong, but it's best to get checked out.
+See a GP if you think you or your child has scoliosis.
+It's unlikely that there's anything seriously wrong, but it's best to get it checked out.

 An X-ray of your back will be carried out in hospital to check whether your spine is curved and how severe the curve is.